bbbbbr/pandocs/src/Four_Player_Adapter.md

 ## Transmission Phase

 ### Entering Transmission phase

-In ping phase when the connected Game Boys are ready then one of them (typically Player 1) should send the Begin Transmission sequence, which is 4 bytes of \$AA in a row (`AA AA AA AA`).
+In ping phase when the connected Game Boys are ready then one of them (typically Player 1) should send the begin transmission sequence, which is 4 bytes of \$AA in a row (`AA AA AA AA`).
+The transmission should be aligned such that the first byte is sent in reply to the PING HEADER field.
 This causes the DMG-07 to switch to the transmission phase.

-As soon as the third consecutive \$AA byte is received by the DMG-07 it will begin transmitting four bytes of \$CC in a row (`CC CC CC CC`).
-This is the indicator that connected Game Boys should use for switching to transmission mode.
+At the same time the DMG-07 is receiving the fourth consecutive \$AA byte it will be sending the first of four \$CC bytes in a row (`CC CC CC CC`).
+This is the indicator that connected Game Boys should use for switching to transmission phase.

 After the DMG-07 finishes sending the indicator packet of \$CC bytes it will immediately begin sending data packets and the transmission phase RATE and SIZE settings take effect.

-The following chart is an example of switching from Transmission back to Ping phase.
+The following chart is an example of switching from ping to transmission phase.
 - The SIZE setting is 1, meaning a total packet size of 4 bytes (1 x 4).
-- The other 3 connected Game Boys here all send \$A5 for their contribution to the shared packet.
+- Only the Player 1 Game Boy is connected in this example
 - Note: When a byte in the DMG-07 column is received the matching byte in the Reply column should be loaded into the [SB] register as a reply that will be transmitted during the next serial transfer.